thiswebsitedoesnottrackyou/thiswebsitedoesnottrackyou.com/README.md

 # This website does not track you

-The goal of this webring is to display hand-crafted personal websites that welcome and respect a visitor's privacy.
+This website does not track you is a collection of hand-crafted personal websites that welcome and respect a visitors privacy.

 ## Requirements